The Elinor Glenn Scholarship Fund 2024

 - Applicant’s goals for professional advancement within the long term care space if applying for the specific Long Term Care Scholarship

-Please be sure that your application is legible and can be clearly read by the scholarship review committee members.
+Please ensure that your application is legible and can be easily read by the scholarship review committee members.

 List: Organization name, responsibility, time frame, and approximate hours spent as volunteer or activist.
-Add in your summary of reference name and number to verify.
+Include a summary of your reference’s name and contact number for verification purposes.

 Unofficial transcripts are acceptable.
 If you are graduating from high school this year, you must attach your high school transcript.
 If you have completed at least one year of education after high school you must attach your college, university or technical/vocational school transcript.
 Your transcripts must reflect you have maintained at least a 2.8 grade point average.
 Documentation needs to be submitted within the week that the application was submitted.